 So, you won’t have a realistic idea of the level your writing is at, and you won’t know how to improve.

 If you join a writing critique group, you’ll likely discover that, although your work has strengths, it also has weaknesses.
 This is, in fact, the entire point of a critique group: to identify where you can improve your writing.
-You need to have the right attitude though, something that I outlined in this article:
+You need to have the right attitude though, something that I outlined in tips for having your writing critiqued.

 Encouragement and Networking

 Just being with other writers who understand what it’s like being a writer and who take you seriously can provide a lot of encouragement.
-Being with other writers avoids the feelings of being an outsider and ‘not knowing where to start’.
-And other writers can tell you about their experiences and what worked for them.
+Being with other writers avoids the feelings of being an outsider and ‘not knowing where to start’, which helps you to overcome self-doubt as a writer.
+Other writers can also tell you about their experiences and what worked for them.

 Deadlines